Deam Lake SRA advisories

-Deam Lake is forest property designed for recreational activities.
-Under the multiple use concept, a variety of compatible activities are available.
-These include fishing, boating, swimming, camping, picnicking, hiking and hunting in designated areas.
+Deam Lake offers recreational activities such as fishing, boating, swimming, camping, picnicking, hiking and hunting in designated areas.
 The 194-acre lake was constructed in 1965 and was named in honor of Charles Deam, Indiana's first state forester.
 Deam is best known for his book, Trees of Indiana, a comprehensive study of trees throughout the state.
-He was also instrumental in getting land set aside for what is now the Department of Natural Resources.
+He was also instrumental in setting aside land for what is now the Department of Natural Resources.

 Deam's books Trees of Indiana and Shrubs of Indiana are available from the Historic Hoosier Hills RC & D. Books are $16 plus $3 shipping.
 To order, contact: